-JoAnn (JJ) Johnson, Ph.D., is Professor in Child and Family Studies at St. Cloud State University in Minnesota, where she provides professional development education in early childhood education, early intervention, and early childhood special education.
+JoAnn (JJ) Johnson, Ph.D., is Emeritus Professor in Child and Family Studies at St. Cloud State University in Minnesota, where she retired from providing professional development education in early childhood education, early intervention, and early childhood special education.
 Dr. Johnson has worked at University Centers for Excellence in Developmental Disabilities in Louisiana, Oregon, and Nevada as Program Coordinator, Teacher, Service Coordinator, Grant and Contract Administrator, Director, Principal Investigator, and Instructor.
-Much of her career has focused on developing and refining assessment and curriculum systems to support interventions for young children with disabilities, birth to age 6, and their families.
+Much of her career has focused on developing and refining assessment and curriculum systems to support the provision of services, interventions, and teaching for young children with disabilities, birth to age 6, and their families.
 Dr. Johnson has been involved with research and training for AEPS since her days as a graduate student at the University of Oregon.
 She is co-author of An Activity-Based Approach to Early Intervention, Fourth Edition.

 Marisa Macy, Ph.D., is the Cille and Ron Williams Endowed Community Chair for Early Childhood Education and Associate Professor of Early Childhood Education at the College of Education, University of Nebraska at Kearney.
 Dr. Macy engages in research and outreach related to young children with disabilities with the Buffett Early Childhood Institute.
 As the Community Chair, Dr. Macy adopts an integrated approach to early childhood education and development through theory, research, and practice that links empirical research with the creation of programs, ideas, and tools for practitioners and community members.
 Dr. Macy is the Historian of the EMRG Board.
 She is a co-author of Developmental Screening in Your Community.
 Her research interests include assessment of children from birth to age 8 with delays, developmental screening, play, and personnel preparation.